YogirajDAhirrao/subscriptionTracker_api/README.md

-# SubDub - Subscription Tracker API
+#  Subscription Tracker API

-SubDub is a backend API built using Node.js and Express to help users manage and track their subscriptions efficiently.
+ backend API built using Node.js and Express to help users manage and track their subscriptions efficiently.

 ## Features
 - User authentication with JWT